RyanMalt/ProjectionConstants/README.txt

         *Formatted as consts_n_m_num_points_version.txt

     Weights:
-        *Directory which holds weights (much of this is user defined)
+        *Directory which holds best weights of model after training *Files always end with .h5
+        *Requires HDF5 package and libraries

     Architectures:
         *Directory which holds saved architectures
+        *Stores as .json files using model.to_json()

     Histories:
         *Holds training histories of models